helenzhou6/digit-classifier/README.md

 1. Ensure poetry is using python v3.9.6 (see commands listed: https://python-poetry.org/docs/managing-environments/ - e.g. using `poetry env use 3.9`)
 2. `poetry env activate` to use the poetry virtual environment created
     - (To deactivate virtual env if needed, run `deactivate`)
-3. `poetry install` to install project requirements
+3. `poetry install` to install project requirements.
+The packages are split depending on which service you need running.
+To install frontend/database/model dependencies, run (delete as necessary )`poetry install --with frontend/database/model`,

 ### 2. Model service/API
 Code for the model service/API can be found in `src/digit_classifier/model`